You Need Help Early

 What Other Animals Do You Have?

 Animals like raccoons, squirrels, skunks and bunnies all present new opportunities and challenges.
 For instance, if you have squirrels or raccoons you’ll definitely need some kind of baffling around your feeder station.
 For me, squirrels have given me way more joy than headache because I’ve worked hard to feed them while limiting access to feeders.
 Bunnies, I just enjoy watching them feed on my lawn and make sure not to use toxic lawn care chemicals.
+I try to keep it clean under my feeders to discourage skunks.

 This Is Just A Primer